Support » Installing WordPress » Installation problems

 # END WordPress

-Verify the accurate configuration of the WordPress URL and Site URL in the WordPress settings.
-You can achieve this by accessing the information either through the wp-config.php file or directly in the database.
+- Check URL and Paths: Ensure the WordPress URL and Site URL are correctly configured in the WordPress settings.
+You can access this through the